Octavian-Gabriel/Computer-Networks-project/README.md

 An admin has all the actions provided for a regular user and on top of that he can:
 * remove a song from the app
-* block a user for voting songs.
+* block a user from voting songs.